Altinn/altinn-events/test/k6/readme.md

 All tests are defined in `src/tests` and in the top of each test file an example of the cmd to run the test is available.

-The command should be run from root e.g. the k6 folder.
+The command should be run from the root of the k6 folder.

 The comand consists of three sections